Thursday, 28 February 2013

 A Biochemical statement

-David was applying to a University summer school in Biochemistry this evening and asked me to help him with his personal statement.
-This statement required him to demonstrate his enthusiasm for Biochemistry.
-David is certainly full of enthusiasm for the subject but had difficulty in expressing this, so we spent hours (and by that I mean about three full hours) researching Biochemistry and trying to match it to David's experiences and skills.
-It was, as my Dad would have said "like pulling teeth"!
+David asked me to help him with his personal statement; he's planning to apply for Biochemistry in the autumn and mean time wants to look out for any summer jobs in that area.
+David is full of enthusiasm for the subject but needed a bit of assistance in expressing this, so we spent hours (and by that I mean about three full hours) researching Biochemistry and matching it to David's experiences and skills.
+It was exhausting for both of us!
 David found my ideas hilarious in their stupidity but at least they inspired him to come up with some better ones of his own.
 When it was nearly finished I asked James to come through (he had closeted himself in the study to catalogue his photos) to take at look at it and add some suggestions.
 He politely pointed out that he had no experience of Biochemistry which left me (almost) speechless with indignation.
 "Neither have I!"
 I replied through clenched teeth.
-Anyway the application is now complete and David has submitted it online.
-It's a long shot due to David's rather mixed set of exam results because he will be competing against top students from across the country.
-But at least the boy has given it a try!
+Anyway Davie now has a working personal statement which can be adjusted and refined as he gains more experience.

 No handstands in Waitrose